fossasia/susi.ai/docs/Skill_Tutorial.md

 ### Preparation to start testing

-To test the SUSI.AI Skills you are editing, you can use the public chat at: https://susi.ai and click at the chat button at the bottom right corner of the page to open chat.
+To test the SUSI.AI Skills once you have created, you can use the public chat at:
+Go to https://susi.ai then click at the chat button at the bottom right corner of the page to open chat and test it in there.

 Once you create a public SUSI.AI skill you could also test it using the SUSI.AI Android Application at: https://play.google.com/store/apps/details?id=ai.susi